2black0/EFI-ThinkCentre-M720Q/README.md

 - All, including Dual Monitor via HDMI & DP

 Issue:
-- Bluetooth sometimes problem when WiFi On
+- Bluetooth sometimes glitch when WiFi On

 note:
 - don't forget to generate your own SMBIOS